 An experienced attorney will understand how to use these gaps in procedure to effectively fight for the rights of those accused of DUI marijuana charges.

 If you or someone you know has been charged with driving under the influence of marijuana, alcohol, or any other substance, speaking with an experienced attorney is imperative.

 Call now for more information about driving under the influence of marijuana and other moving violations.
-Ticket Crushers is the Bay Area’s premier Traffic and DUI Law Firm to discuss your case: 1-866-TICKET-HELP (1-866-842-5384)
+Ticket Crushers is the Northern and Southern California’s premier Traffic and DUI Law Firm to discuss your case: 1-866-TICKET-HELP (1-866-842-5384)